Private Line (band): Evel Knievel Factor (2006)

 Evel Knievel Factor-album was also released in Ukraine, Japan by JVC@Victor Entertainment, Russia by Dance Paradise/Soyuz, Brazil, Chile, Argentina in South America by Dynamo Records, Sweden by Playground Scandinavia.

-A second single from the album, called "Sound Advice", was released on 31 January 2007, and reached #2 on the singles chart in Finland and stayed there for seven weeks.
+A second single from the album, called "Sound Advice", was released on 31 January 2007, and reached #2 on the singles chart in Finland.
 Lyrics to "Sound Advice" as well as to "Gods of Rewind" and "Billion Star Hotel" were written in collaboration with American playwright Rory Winston.
 The "Sound Advice" single also featured two previously unreleased songs, "Tokyo" ("Tokyo" was released also on Evel Knievel Factors Japan version with the cover version of the Cheap Tricks song "He's A Whore") and "Criminal".
 "Criminal" is originally by Finnish rock band Smack.
 It also included the music video for the song "Broken Promised Land".

+Evel Knievel Factor received 5 out of 5 in Sweden's Sydsvenskan, whose reviewer also included the album in his Album of the Year list.
+Melodic reviewed the album with positive adjectives, calling individual songs and riffs "a dynamite rocker in the Backyard Babies vein" and "as heavy as a B52 bomber", ultimately landing on 3.5 out of 5 stars.

 2007–present

 The video of "Sound Advice" was shot in MTV3 studios in Helsinki by Vasara Films.
 It reached #1 on the Finnish music TV channel VoiceTV and stayed there for 10 consecutive weeks.

 "Sound Advice" was also featured on the soundtrack of the Finnish box-office hit movie (over 200,000 viewers in Finland) V2 – jäätynyt enkeli by Solar Films Inc.

 During 2007, Private Line toured Finland, Sweden and Russia.

 At the end of 2007, Private Line was asked to participate in the Pepsi Max campaign covering the main campaign song "More" written by hip-hop group The Black Eyed Peas.
 The band recorded their version of the song and it ended up in the Pepsi campaign during November and December 2007 in Finland.
 Pepsi bottles included the band's logo, a photo of the band and code for the song in the bottles' sticker.

 Evel Knievel Factor album was released in Italy May 2008 by Edel Italy.
 In September 2008 the band made their first headline tour in Germany, Austria and Switzerland.
-The tour was called "Prozac Nation-tour 2008" and consisted 11 shows.
+The tour was called "Prozac Nation-tour 2008" and consisted of 11 shows.

 In the end of 2008 band announced that they will start preparing their 3rd album.

 During 2009 and 2010 the band played few club and festival shows in Finland and in Italy including new songs from their forthcoming album.

 Names of the songs were "Live, Learn And Grow Apart", "13th Step From The Grave", "Down Came The Rain" and "Deathbedtime Stories".

 After a couple of years break Private Line released a new single and music video "Dead Decade" from their forthcoming third album with the same name.
 The album was released in March 2011 by King Foo Entertainment and JVC Victor, and reached #17 on the Finnish albums chart.